Cathedral Quartet: After the group

-In 2000, former Cathedrals Scott Fowler and Roger Bennett formed the Southern gospel group Legacy Five; Fowler was the lead singer and bass guitarist, and Bennett was the group's emcee and pianist.
+In 2000, former members Fowler and Bennett formed the Southern gospel group Legacy Five; Fowler was the lead singer and bass guitarist, and Bennett was the group's emcee and pianist.
 Haase continued a solo career he had begun and, with Gaither's help, formed The Old Friends Quartet with Younce, Jake Hess, Wesley Pritchard, and Gold City alumnus Garry Jones on piano.
 They recorded two albums and a concert video for the Gaither Homecoming series, but Younce and Hess's poor health brought an end to the Old Friends two years later.
 In 2003, Haase and Garry Jones formed the Signature Sound Quartet.
 After Jones and Haase developed artistic differences, Jones left.
-The Signature Sound became associated with Gaither and his Homecoming tour, and changed its name to Ernie Haase & Signature Sound.
+Signature Sound Quartet became associated with Gaither and his Homecoming tour, and changed its name to Ernie Haase & Signature Sound.

-After leaving the Cathedrals, Mark Trammell was the original baritone of Greater Vision before leaving to join Gold City.
+After leaving the Cathedrals, Trammell was the original baritone of Greater Vision before leaving to join Gold City.
 In 2002, Trammell formed his own quartet called Mark Trammell Quartet.
 Gerald Wolfe is emcee and piano player with Greater Vision and Danny Funderburk has recorded solo and has been in several groups since leaving Perfect Heart.
 Kirk Talley had a solo career from the Talleys breakup to December 2012, when he developed vocal problems.
 On April 11, 2005, George Younce died from kidney failure, aged 75.
-On March 17, 2007, Roger Bennett died at the age of 48 after battling 11 and a half year of leukemia.
-Ernie Haase & Signature Sound released A Tribute to the Cathedral Quartet in 2010, a nominee for Southern Gospel Album of the Year at the 42nd GMA Dove Awards.
+On March 17, 2007, Roger Bennett died aged 48 after a 12-year battle with leukemia On February 17, 2008 original baritone Danny Koker died aged 74.
+In 2010, Ernie Haase & Signature Sound released A Tribute to the Cathedral Quartet DVD/album set and was nominated for Southern Gospel Album of the Year at the 42nd GMA Dove Awards.

+On September 28, 2013 Webster died aged 67 from cancer.
+In 2014, former members Haase, Fowler, Funderburk, Trammell and Wofle (except for Talley) released the Cathedrals Family Reunion, a DVD/album set to commemorate the Cathedrals 35 years journey in stories and songs.
+On May 22, 2014 original tenor Bobby Clark died aged 78 from a stroke.
+In December 2017, Steve Lee died.
+On June 13, 2023 Roy Tremble died aged 76 from a brief illness.

+On September 28, 2023 Roger Horne died aged 77.
+On April 2, 2024 Haskell Cooley died aged 84 after battling Alzheimer's disease.